Pylons/pyramid/docs/narr/security.rst

 Creating Your Own Authorization Policy
 --------------------------------------

-An authentiction policy the policy that allows or denies access after a user has been authenticated.
-By default, :mod:`repoze.bfg` will use the ``repoze.bfg.authorization.ACLAuthorizationPolicy`` if an authentication policy is activated and an authorization policy isn't otherwise specificed.
+An authentication policy the policy that allows or denies access after a user has been authenticated.
+By default, :mod:`repoze.bfg` will use the ``repoze.bfg.authorization.ACLAuthorizationPolicy`` if an authentication policy is activated and an authorization policy isn't otherwise specified.
 In some cases, it's useful to be able to use a different authentication policy than the ``repoze.bfg.authorization.ACLAuthorizationPolicy``.
 For example, it might be desirable to construct an alternate authorization policy